vpdb/server/README.md

 ### Code Quality

 When running the server in development or test mode, the code is linted using [JSHint](http://www.jshint.com/about/).
 If the code doesn't pass, tests fail.
-You can run the linting manually with the `jshint` task.
+You can run the linting manually with the `lint` task.

-There's also continuous integration running on three services:
+There's also continuous integration running on two services:

 |           | Status                                                   |
 |-----------|----------------------------------------------------------|
 | Travis CI | [![Build Status Travis CI][travis-image]][travis-url]    |
 | Codeship  | [![Build Status Codeship][codeship-image]][codeship-url] |

 After every test run, code coverage stats are sent to [Coveralls.io](https://coveralls.io/r/vpdb/backend).
-Note that both CI and code coverage only concern server-side code.

 Code is also run through Code Climate, with the following result: [![Code Climate][codeclimate-image]][codeclimate-url]